Definitive Guide to Industrial Commercial Real Estate Investing

 Pros:

-• Asset types variety: From warehouses to manufacturing facilities, there are a variety of different asset types to invest in.
+• Asset types variety: From warehouses to manufacturing facilities, there are a variety of different niches to invest in depending on macroeconomic factors, your strategy and other considerations.

-• Minimal upkeep: Industrial real estate leases tend to shift the burden of maintenance to tenants, leaving investors with minimal upkeep costs.
+• Minimal upkeep: Industrial real estate leases tend to shift the burden of maintenance to tenants, leaving investors with minimal upkeep costs, particularly when there is a NNN lease.

-• High demand: Due to the ongoing eCommerce surge, industrial buildings continue to be high-potential investments for shipping logistics purposes.
+• High demand: Due to the need for infrastructure to support eCommerce growth, industrial buildings remain critical for fulfilling shipping logistics needs.

 Cons: